Vendors: Appointing an agent

-If there is a dispute raised by the buyer, the vendor may challenge the contract avoidance in An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. and may win if the court is satisfied that the vendor acted honestly and reasonably and ought fairly to be excused for the wrong information, and that the buyer is in substantially as good a position as if all the information had been provided.
+If there is a dispute raised by the buyer, the vendor may challenge the contract avoidance and may win if a court is satisfied that the vendor acted honestly and reasonably and ought fairly to be excused for the wrong information, and that the buyer is in substantially as good a position as if all the information had been provided.

 Buyers seeking to avoid the contract of sale due to an error or omission in the vendor’s statement should seek legal advice about the strength of their claim and the associated costs and legal implications before starting legal proceedings against the vendor.